-Malaysia, Singapore and Brunei are not widely known for their arts, which is a shame as there is much creativity here, particularly in Malaysia and Singapore.
+Malaysia, Singapore and Brunei are not widely known for their arts, even though there is much creativity here, particularly in Malaysia and Singapore.
 Traditional art forms like wayang kulit (shadow puppetry) and mak yong (dance and music performances) hang on alongside contemporary art, drama and filmmaking.
-There’s a distinctive look to Malaysia’s vernacular architecture as well as a daring and originality in modern constructions.
-The region’s authors and visual artists are also gaining attention in the wider world.
+The region's distinctive architecture ranges from Chinese shophouses and stately colonial buildings through to iconic hyper-modern constructions.
+Local authors and visual artists are also gaining attention in the wider world.

 Drama & Dance